pguenon/CASIMODO/README.md

 ### Tuning Clustering

-After an initial run, you can refine clustering via:

-- `step_to_perform = "cluster_coordinates"`: Re-run coordinate clustering.
-- `step_to_perform = "get_conformations"`: Re-run conformation identification.

-Adjust the following parameters:

-#### For coordinate clustering:
+Once the initial full run is complete, you may wish to explore better clustering results by adjusting certain parameters.
+CASIMODO allows you to rerun only the clustering steps to save time.

+Use the `step_to_perform` variable in the submission script to specify the step:
+* `"cluster_coordinates"`: Reruns the clustering of the geometric variables.
+* `"get_conformations"`: Reruns the clustering of states and identification of conformations.

+#### Parameters to adjust:

+**For coordinate clustering**:
-- `Z_parameter_coordinates`: Lower values increase purity but add noise.
+- `Z_parameter_coordinates`: Lower values result in more refined clusters but may assign more coordinates to noise.
 - `halo_parameter_coordinates`: Set to `1` (recommended).

-#### For conformation clustering:
-- `Z_parameter_conformations`: Lower values increase purity but add noise.
+**For conformation clustering**:
+- `Z_parameter_conformations`: A lower value increases purity of conformations, at the cost of more discarded states.
 - `halo_parameter_conformations`: Set to `0` (recommended).

-Experiment with these to optimize clustering outcomes.
+You may need to experiment with these values to find a clustering result that best captures the behavior of your system.

 ### Output Files

-CASIMODO produces the following outputs:
+CASIMODO produces a number of output files and directories to help you interpret the results.
+Here are the key ones:

-- `casimodo.log`: Log of key information.
+- `casimodo.log`: A log file containing the progress and key messages.
-- `important_atoms.txt`: Selected atoms for each important residue.
+- `important_atoms.txt`: Lists important atoms identified from the dictionary.
-- `selected_coordinates.txt`: Multimodal coordinates with discretization.
+- `selected_coordinates.txt`: Lists all multimodal coordinates and their discretization cutoffs.
 - `clusters_of_coordinates.txt`: Coordinate clusters identified via VI.
-- `resids_in_clusters.txt`: Residues involved in each coordinate cluster.
+- `resids_in_clusters.txt`: Residues associated with each cluster (mainly for quick inspection).
-- `conformations.txt`: Conformations in each cluster.
+- `conformations.txt`: The conformations identified, their probabilities, and representative states.
-- `discretizing_npy/`: NumPy arrays from discretization.
+- `discretizing_npy/`: NumPy arrays from the discretization step.
-- `analysis_npy/`: Arrays from entropy and clustering analysis.
+- `analysis_npy/`: NumPy arrays from the analysis step.
 - `coordinates_data/`: Time series of each selected coordinate.
 - `coordinates_plots/`: Distributions with cutoff lines of each selected coordinate.
-- `information_plots/`: Entropy, MI, VI plots.
+- `information_plots/`: Entropy, mutual information, and variation of information visualizations.
-- `conformations_clustering/`: Cluster plots and indices for conformations, and trajectory segments (if `split_trajectory=1`).

-The most important output files ares `clusters_of_coordinates.txt`, `conformations.txt`, and outputs in `conformations_clustering/` if `split_trajectory=1`.
+- `conformations_clustering/`: States clustering results, and if enabled, the split trajectory files and structure.

+If you’re looking for the most critical outputs, focus on:
+* `clusters_of_coordinates.txt`
+* `conformations.txt`
+* `conformations_clustering/` (especially when `split_trajectory=1`)

 ---

 ## How Does CASIMODO Work?
+Understanding CASIMODO’s internal workflow will help you make the most of it.

 ### 1. Trajectory Loading

-CASIMODO uses **MDAnalysis** to load structure and trajectory files in supported formats.
+CASIMODO uses **MDAnalysis** to handle structure and trajectory files, which supports most common formats.

 ### 2. Time Filtering